prxdyu/prxdyu/README.md

  <h5 align="center">I'm an Engineering student from India with a profound interest in AI and ML. </h6>

 - 🤓 Aspriring Data Scientist

+-  Teaching Machines how to learn using data

 - 🎓 Pursuing Bachelors degree in Computer Science Engineering